mmiranda222/.statsuite/content/using-dlm/manage-structures/upload-structure/text-attribute-length.md

 >Released in [January 28, 2020 Release .Stat Suite .NET v2.3.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#january-28-2020)

 To allow uploading attribute values with **longer textual attribute values** specify the required maximum length in the SDMX annotation of type **`MAXTEXTATTRIBUTELENGTH`** in the Dataflow Structure Definition (DSD).
 By default, the maximum length (in characters) for textual attribute values is set to the number defined in the **MaxTextAttributeLength** configuration parameter of the Transfer service, which is **150** in the out-of-the-box installation.
-The generic MaxTextAttributeLength configuration parameter and the DSD-specific **`MAXTEXTATTRIBUTELENGTH`** annotation accept values up to **4000**.
+The generic MaxTextAttributeLength configuration parameter and the DSD-specific **`MAXTEXTATTRIBUTELENGTH`** annotation accept any numbers equal or greater than zero.
+There is no maximum value for this setting.
+A value of zero `0` or any value higher than **4000** means that the textual attribute values are practically unlimited (up to 536,870,912 characters).

 NOTE: Once a limit has been extended, it cannot be decreased again.